 The Law Offices of Thomas J. Lamb handles mesothelioma cases and asbestos lawsuits as well as North Carolina asbestos workers comp claims.

-Let us start with these three basic points about the asbestos-mesothelioma situation in North Carolina:
+Next, we want to identify these three basic points about the asbestos-mesothelioma situation in North Carolina:

 Number 1 Exposure to asbestos dust at North Carolina job sites and work places — produced when asbestos-containing products were applied, fabricated, or torn-our at the work site — has caused thousands of cases of disease and death involving malignant mesothelioma, lung cancer, or asbestosis in North Carolina.